wix/stylable/site/docs/references/formatters.md

 ```

-## Creating your own formatters
+## Create your own formatters

-You can easily create new formatters using JavaScript or TypeScript.
+You can create formatters using JavaScript or TypeScript.
 For details, see [Extending through JS](./extending-through-js.md)